 With Service pack 1 and later, Remove granular overlay option is available for all objects.

 Highlighting objects to be reconciled

-- Highlighting Blue — Forms, fields, table filed mapping, and view differences are highlighted using this option.
-All of these property changes are highlighted in blue to imply that they are changed but are not currently in focus.
+- Highlighting Blue — Form, fields, table filed mapping, and view differences are highlighted using this option.
+All these property changes are highlighted in blue to suggest that they are changed but are not currently in focus.

 - Highlighting Yellow — Only workflow differences are highlighted using this option.
-All these property changes are highlighted in yellow to imply that these properties are changed but are not currently in focus.
+All these property changes are highlighted in yellow to suggest that these properties are changed but are not currently in focus.